 Are SEO and Keyword Research the Same?

-While they are different, keyword research is a crucial part of SEO and is used to create content that will rank on search engines.
+While SEO research and keyword research are different, keyword research is a crucial part of SEO and is used to create content that will rank on search engines.

 Should You Conduct Keyword Research for Paid Campaigns?